 5. Packing to Norway is packing for Scarf, Hat, and Gloves

-It sucks to be cold when you are hiking for 5 hours or when you are sitting outside in the Norwegian’s Cafe and enjoying your café at 0 degrees.
+It sucks to be cold when you are hiking for 5 hours or when you are sitting outside in the Norwegian’s Cafe and enjoying your coffee at 0 degrees.
 Norwegian´s love sitting outside.
 They do it pretty much the year around, except when there is -20 minus.
-We love siting outside in fresh air and maybe get some sun on our face in March.
+We like sitting outside in fresh air and maybe get some sun on our face in March.
 Prepare for that experience!

 Even in Machu Picchu, I loved my scarf and headband!
 Use them a lot in Norway, every day most of the year.

 6. Packing to Norway is packing for Comfort & Practical clothing

-Norwegian we are more about comfort and having practical wear before style and fashion.
-We do love when they actually manage to combine practical garment with comfort and fashion in one.
+Norwegian we are more about comfort and having functional wear before style and fashion.
+We do love when they manage to combine practical garment with comfort and style in one.

-Norwegian´s love wool clothing, we love it even more if it has a nice design.
+Norwegian´s love wool clothing, we love it even more if it has a beautiful design.
 Most of the time we choice practice and comfort over fashion.
 You will see more Norwegians with practical wear than fashion wear.
-Don’t be worried if you feel a bit sporty, that is a part of the Norwegian style!
+Don’t be worried if you feel a bit sporty that is a part of the Norwegian style!

 That’s me hiking in the mountains – March

 7. Packing to Norway is packing for the Chance of Summer if summer season

-Sometimes the Summer can actually be summer warm.
+Sometimes the Summer can be summer warm.
 When that happens: Norwegians go crazy.
 We love it!
 You should pack one pair of skirt and shorts.
 Just for when there will be some sun love.
-If you want to be crazy viking; Take a bikini and meet 12 degrees water in the fjords of Norway.
-Sometimes you find Norwegian’s going with shorts in 10 degrees because it’s summer!
-Not because, it’s warm. . .
+If you want to be crazy Viking; Take a bikini and meet 12 degrees water in the fjords of Norway.
+Sometimes you find Norwegian’s going with shorts in 10 degrees because it’s summer and not because it’s warm.

 If you need to check the weather Pent.no compares the two most prominent weather channels in Norway, Storm, and Yr.

-Gerianger Fjord in May (Super lucky with the Weather)
+Geiranger Fjord in August (Super lucky with the Weather) 25 degrees and Sun!